 Places to visit on a bike in Copenhagen

 Ready to go?
 Good.
 But the question is… where to?
 Here are a few places worth checking out on your bike:

 Known as Indre By is easy to mark out on a map because it’s surrounded by water – canals, lakes and the sea, all beautiful to ride your rental bike along.

 Naturally, you’ll want to include popular attractions on your bike route, such as Nyhavn, the Little Mermaid or Rosenborg Castle.
 But there are also lots of parks and green areas (Kongens Have, Ørstedparken and Kastellet come to mind), as well as countless streets with cafés, design shops or department stores to get lost in.
 Worth mentioning are Paludan Café for a relaxing break and a bite, and the Hay store for the coolest Danish design.

-Vibrant, colorful and multicultural, with virtually no wall left untouched by urban art and social discourse.
+Vibrant, colourful and multicultural, with virtually no wall left untouched by urban art and social discourse.
 Don’t miss The Red Square (Den Røde Plads), where the Green Path bike-only route passes.
-If you keep riding on Nørrebrogade, you’ll reach the lakes and the beautiful Dronning Louises Bro – a popular hangout for locals and travelers.
+If you keep riding on Nørrebrogade, you’ll reach the lakes and the beautiful Dronning Louises Bro – a popular hangout for locals and travellers.
 Another must

 is riding through Assistens Cemetery – trust us, it’s not your regular graveyard.